 {\it David Handelman} \plainfootnote{$^1$}{\hglue -.5em Supported in part by a Discovery grant from NSERC.}

 \SecT Outline

-Motivated by classification of particular families of dense subgroups of $\R^n$ as partially ordered ({\it simple dimension\/}) groups, we find two directed sets of invariants (in the form of finite sets of abelian groups, with some maps between them) for an equivalence relation on integer matrices that turns up occasionally in the study of lattice polytopes and commutative codes, among other places.
-Although the development was classification of the dimension groups first, and then that of integer matrices, for expository reasons, we present the latter first.
+Attempts at classification of particular families of dense subgroups of $\R^n$ as partially ordered ({\it simple dimension\/}) groups lead to two directed sets of invariants (in the form of finite sets of finite abelian groups, with maps between them) for an equivalence relation on integer matrices.
+These turn up occasionally in the study of lattice polytopes and commutative codes, among other places.
+The development in our case was classification of the dimension groups first, and then that of integer matrices; for expository reasons, we present the latter first.

 Let $B$ and $B'$ be rectangular integer $m \times n$ matrices.
-Then we say $B$ is {\it permutation-Hermite equivalent\/} (or {\it PHermite-equivalent,} or {\it PH-equivalent\/}) to $B'$ if there exist $U \in \gl(m,\Z)$ and a permutation matrix $P$ of size $n$ \st $UBP = B'$.
+We say $B$ is {\it permutation-Hermite equivalent\/} (or {\it PHermite-equivalent,} or {\it PH-equivalent\/}) to $B'$ if there exist $U \in \gl(m,\Z)$ and a permutation matrix $P$ of size $n$ \st $UBP = B'$.
 Classification of matrices up to PH-equivalence is the same as classification of subgroups of (a fixed copy of) $\Z^{1 \times n}$ as partially ordered subgroups of $\Z^n$ (with the inherited ordering)---the row space of $B$, $r(B)$, is the subgroup, and the order automorphisms of $\Z^{1\times n}$ are implemented by the permutation matrices (acting on the right).
 With this in mind, we can even define an equivalence relation on matrices $B \in \Z^{m \times n}$ and $B' \in \Z^{m' \times n}$, if we allow the additional operation of deleting a row of zeros any time it appears in the course of row reduction.